guneeshvats/Speech-Related-Analysis-in-Depression---Research-Project/README.md

 </p>

 #### Data Analysis
-- Check the `Data Analysis` folder for `.ipynb` files outlining the descriptive and inferential analyses conducted in 2022-23.
+- Check the `Analysis_V1` folder for `.ipynb` files outlining the descriptive and inferential analyses conducted in 2022-23 in version 1 of the study.

 #### Collected Data, Presentations, and Progress Tracking (2022-23)